 Everything Changes Size When the Temperature Changes.

-One of the more noticeable examples is the expansion joint in bridges that allow for seasonal variations in the length of the bridge span.
-In diamond turning and other precision engineering applications, small differences in size are critical.
+One of the most noticeable examples of thermal expansion is the spreading of joints in bridges.
+These joints allow for seasonal variations in the length of the bridge span as temperature vary throughout the year.
+In precision engineering, optics, metrology, and other ultra-precise engineering applications, small differences in size are absolutely critical.

 When a material is heated the distance between individual atoms will change.
 For most materials the atoms get further apart and the total length change depends on how many atoms are in the length.
 This makes the temperature change proportional to length.
 For example, if a one-meter piece of metal changes length by some small amount, a two meter piece would be expected to change by twice the amount.

-Changes in the length change is proportional to the temperature change.
-The constant of proportionality is called the coefficient of thermal expansion, denoted by the Greek letter alpha (a).
+Changes in length is proportional to the temperature change.
+The constant of proportionality is called the coefficient of thermal expansion (CTE), denoted by the Greek letter alpha (a).

 Predicting Thermal Expansion

 Precision instrumentation is built from components of a variety of materials—which, with different CTE’s, expand and contract by different amounts with temperature changes.
 To further complicate the problem, different materials have different rates of thermal conductivity, making the individual instrument parts and the work piece fluctuate in size at different rates.

 Because of the complexity of the system and time to execute the activity, the combined thermal changes in a precision manufacturing process are impossible to predict.